-Details on your personal credit file from Commission.
+Details on your personal credit file from the Australian Securities and Investments Commission.

-Department of Mines, Industry The Regulation Safety's Consumer Protection Division has a helpful portal of information to know when buying a property.
+The Department of Mines, Industry Regulation and Safety's Consumer Protection Division has a helpful portal of information to know when buying a property.

 You can also check if your builder is registered with the WA Building Commission, simply navigate to this via the most viewed links for Building and Energy.